LK00100100/LK00100100.github.io/README.md

 # LK00100100.github.io
 Personal Website

-Use npm's http-server to help you develop.
+Dev Notes: Use npm's http-server to help you develop.
+Use Ctrl + Shift + R for a hard refresh.